 You might think this is sponsored by the Panda, but it totally isn’t.
 I just love them.
 Especially on nights when I don’t feel like cooking.
 But even on nights where I don’t have a ton of time to get cooking I still have the energy for this.
 It is WAY easier than I anticipated.

-This recipe come from Dinner Then Dessert, and is only barely modified.
+This recipe comes from Dinner, Then Dessert, and is only barely modified.
 It is fantastic.
 The link is in the recipe below.
 You also might want to check out her Panda Express Chow Mein recipe, and you can make a whole meal of it.

 Once the shrimp is done, get it in the sauce right away.
 One thing I discovered about this recipe is that the sauce does NOT like the stir fry pan.
 It browns a bit, and quickly – so best to toss the hot shrimp into the sauce and let the shrimp heat it up.